Dancing all over your face

 1. Survival Of The Fittest 2.
 Shootout 3.
 Forced Annihilation 4.
 Last Rites 5.
 Snake Eyes 6.
 White Noise 7.
 Going Under 8.
 Russian Ballet

-With the self-released Custom Killing Razor finally reached a reasonable level of maturity in their music.
-Not anymore as dumb sounding as some older efforts, this album is possibly one of Razor's most advanced recordings ever.
-With some particularly long tracks and generally a less simplistic feel, the music quickly captures the listener's attention while it still preserves a lot of the customary Razor sound.
-While the album starts off as a bit incoherent, tracks like Forced Annihilation and White Noise are some good, straightforward thrashers whereas Last Rites remains one of Razor's most ambitious songs ever, with a truly dramatic and classy intro.
-The music does not contain too easy hooks, but somehow the band manage to make it sound interesting.
-Maybe due to some deviation from the band's traditional style Custom Killing was fairly overlooked upon its release, but the truth is that this is not a bad Razor album at all.
+With their self-released Custom Killing Razor reached quite a reasonable level of maturity.
+Not nearly as plain as some of the older efforts, this album is possibly one of the band's most advanced recordings ever.
+With a couple of particularly long tracks and generally a much less simplistic feel, the music pretty quickly captures the listener's attention.
+While the album starts off as a bit incoherent, tracks like Forced Annihilation and White Noise are good, straightforward thrashers whereas Last Rites remains one of Razor's most ambitious songs ever, with a truly dramatic and classy intro.
+There may not be too easy hooks here, but somehow the band manage to make it sound interesting.
+Maybe due to some deviation from Razor's traditional style, Custom Killing was fairly overlooked upon its release, but the truth is that this is not a bad album at all.

 RAZOR - Violent Restitution